Andre05-vikk/notion-clone-api/README.md

 - Estonian Documentation: <http://localhost:5001/et>
 - Default: <http://localhost:5001/>

 You can use the Swagger UI to test all endpoints directly from your browser.
-The documentation includes authorization persistence, so your bearer token will be saved between page refreshes.

-## Error Handling

-The API uses standard HTTP status codes and provides detailed error messages in the response body.

 ## Database Structure